Centralizer Rigidity near Elements of the Weyl Chamber Flow: Preliminaries

-Applying this to the diffeomorphisms of $G/\Gamma$ that we are considering, we see that any small perturbation $f$ of an element of the Weyl chamber flow $f_0$ has the nice properties we described above.
+Applying this result to the diffeomorphisms of $G/\Gamma$ that we consider, we see that any sufficiently small perturbation $f$ of an element of the Weyl chamber flow $f_0$ has the properties described above.